Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

+While this is a validation issue, the error message is different to the example above.
 Here the message (_Initial value of origin (100.0) should be greater than initial root height (125.1)_) indicates clearly what is going on: we have specified an origin parameter with an initial value which is incompatible with the initial tree (by definition the origin should be larger than the height of the tree).

 Unfortunately, while it is straightforward to create an XML file with this error in BEAUti, it cannot be loaded into BEAUti again for editing (give it a try).
 This is because BEAUti does more than simply write XML code to files.
 While editing the XML file, BEAUti also instantiates the model (using the same code that BEAST2 uses to run the model).
 This is done to ensure that BEAUti only produces XML files containing BEAST2 analyses with the correct syntax.
 Similarly, when loading an XML file into BEAUti, the model is instantiated.
 If doing so returns any errors, BEAUti cannot load the XML file.
 This would be the case if, for example the XML file contains syntax errors, or it refers to classes in packages that are not installed.
-In this particular case, the fossilized birth-death model checks that the initial value of the origin parameter is greater than the height of the starting tree.
-Sinc this is not the case here, the model throws an error and BEAUti fails to load the XML file.
+In this particular case, the FBD model checks that the initial value of the origin parameter is greater than the height of the starting tree.
+Since this is not the case here, the model throws an error and BEAUti fails to load the XML file.
 To correct this error we can either recreate the whole XML file from scratch in BEAUti, or quickly edit it in a text editor.

 > Open the `issue5.xml` file in a text editor.
 > - Look for the parameter **originFBD.t:bears** and examine its initial value.